ArielMelni/Bloom-Filter/README.md

 In __main() numKeys is set to 100000, numHashes is set to 4, and maxFalse is set to .05.

-Reading from wordlist.txt, the actual false positive rate obtained from running the bloom filter with the input from wordlist.txt is tested against the theoretical false positive rate.
+The actual false positive rate obtained from running the bloom filter against the input file wordlist.txt is tested against the theoretical false positive rate.